Helicopter UH-1D 66-01128

 Crew Members:

-AC CPT FLEER ROBERT DEAN
+AC CPT FLEER ROBERT DEAN KIA

 P WO1 MOORE GLENN DOUGLAS KIA